 Give yourself a tour of downtown Lexington when you pick up a complimentary map at the Lexington Visitor Center (106 E. Washington Street).
 The map includes summaries for 46 historic stops across downtown.
 The Stonewall Jackson House is closed in January and February.

 After the Civil War, Confederate General Robert E. Lee served as the president of Washington College, known today at Washington & Lee University.
 He was inaugurated as the school’s 11th president in the fall of 1865.
 Tour Lee Chapel after you marvel at the beauty of the Colonnade.

-On the VMI post, the National George C. Marshall Museum & Library spotlights the life and accomplishments of graduate General George C. Marshall.
+On the VMI post, the George C. Marshall Foundation spotlights the life and accomplishments of graduate General George C. Marshall.
 Marshall served as Secretary of State and Secretary of Defense under President Harry Truman and authored the European Recovery Plan (also known as the Marshall Plan), for which he received the Nobel Peace Prize in 1953.
 The museum is no longer open but a strong emphasis on research and the George C. Marshall Legacy Series remains.

 In the 1830s Cyrus McCormick developed the mechanical reaper at the family farm - Cyrus McCormick Farm - in Raphine, Virginia.
 His invention, which harvested grain five times more efficiently than farmers using scythes and sickles, revolutionized agricultural methods and introduced the era of modern farming.
 Visitors can step into McCormick’s blacksmith shop and a log cabin gristmill.